api-evangelist/providers/_store/the-new-york-times.md

     description: >-
       The Archive API returns an array of NYT articles for a given month, going back to 1851.
 Its response fields are the same as the Article Search API.
-      The Archive API is very useful if you want to build your own database of NYT article metadata.
   - aid: the-new-york-times:article-search-api
     name: Article Search API
     tags: